 On staying sane: I do self-styled yoga, combining all the moves I’ve learned over the years, and I go to the gym three times a week for a cardio workout.
 My big passion is skiing: it’s the best stress-buster in the world and I don’t mind falling over.
 Out on the slopes, I have no fear.

 On her most powerful piece of advice to other women: Don’t concentrate on what you haven’t got – be thankful for what you have.
 And as my grandmother always said: “Walk upright”!

-- AW19, Featured Collection, New In, FB, Dresses, KnitwearThis black stretch-knit superstar offers flexibility, comfort and style.
+- AW19, Back to Work Edit, Featured Collection, FB, Dresses, KnitwearThis black stretch-knit superstar offers flexibility, comfort and style.
 Read more$375.00

-- AW19, Event Dresses, Featured Collection, New In, FB, Event Dressing, Dresses, Desk to Dinner DressesModern sleeves and signature waist detailing define this event-ready indigo dress.
+- AW19, Event Dresses, Featured Collection, FB, Event Dressing, Dresses, Desk to Dinner DressesModern sleeves and signature waist detailing define this event-ready indigo dress.
 Read more$455.00

 - Featured Collection, FB, Easy Care, SS18, Dresses, Jersey Dresses, Easy Care DressesThe Clifton is an elegant premium jersey dress you’ll want to wear day in, day out.
 Now in black… Read more Also available in Navy$225.00

-- AW19, Featured Collection, New In, FB, Dresses, Desk to Dinner DressesUpgrade your office go-to with this sharply tailored sleeveless dress, elevated by a contouring ‘wrapped’ waistline.
+- AW19, Featured Collection, FB, Dresses, Desk to Dinner DressesUpgrade your office go-to with this sharply tailored sleeveless dress, elevated by a contouring ‘wrapped’ waistline.
 Read more$345.00